mmerce/bigml-ruby/README.md

                                             'sepal width' => 2.5})
 ```
 In this case, as you see, the source object itself can also be used as input for the next
-`BigMLDataset.create` call, but you might as well use the previously discussed
+`BigMLDataset.create` call, but you might also use the previously discussed
 properties hash or the resource id.

 ## Fields